kitspace/awesome-electronics/contributing.md

 ## EDAs category description

+### Simulation

+EDA tools allow designers to simulate the behavior of electronic circuits before they are physically built.
+This helps in identifying and addressing potential issues and optimizing the performance of the design.

+### HDL & Synthesis

+EDA tools that support languages like Verilog and VHDL, which are used to describe the functionality and behavior of digital circuits and systems.
+The synthesis process involves translating a high-level description of a circuit into a netlist or a set of low-level components.
+This is a crucial step in the design flow, especially for digital circuits.

+### Verification

+This involves checking the correctness and functionality of a design through various techniques, including formal verification, timing, and testing.
+EDA tools are used to analyze the timing characteristics of a design, ensuring that signals meet the required timing constraints.

+### PCB design

+EDA tools with capabilities to PCB design, helping engineers create the layout of components on a printed circuit board.

+## Tier description

+### ${\color{red}S}$

+Full-featured and professional-level EDAs, widely adoped in the industry for highly complex electronic projects.
+Highly active project, whether proprietary or open source.

 [Here](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md) is a write up on how to change a Pull Request, and the different ways you can do that.